 If you’re ready to really activate your child’s attitude of gratitude (and get 15 weeks of coloring pages and puzzles to keep them busy), get the complete journal printable.

-The full, 15 week printable gratitude journal for kids is available for the special introductory price of $2.49.
+The full, 15 week printable gratitude journal for kids is available for the very low price of $3.99.

 This printable gratitude journal with activities, quotes, and coloring pages is so much fun.
 I can’t wait to use it with my daughter when she’s just a tiny bit older.
 I’m sure your kids will love it, too!